Symmetric blind information reconciliation for quantum key distribution: Abstract

 \section{Abstract}

-Quantum key distribution (QKD) is a quantum-proof key exchange scheme which is fast approaching the communication industry.
-An essential component in QKD is the information reconciliation step, which is used for correcting the quantum channel noise errors.
-The recently suggested blind reconciliation technique, based on low-density parity-check (LDPC) codes, offers remarkable prospectives for efficient information reconciliation without an a priori error rate estimation.
-In the present work, we suggest an improvement of the blind information reconciliation protocol allowing significant increase the efficiency of the procedure and reducing its interactivity.
-The proposed technique is based on introducing symmetry in operations of parties, and the consideration of results of unsuccessful belief propagation decodings.
+Quantum key distribution (QKD) is a quantum-proof key-exchange scheme which is fast approaching the communication industry.
+An essential component in QKD is the information reconciliation step, which is used for correcting the quantum-channel noise errors.
+The recently suggested blind-reconciliation technique, based on low-density parity-check codes (LDPC), offers remarkable prospectives for efficient information reconciliation without an {\it a priori} rate estimation.
+We suggest an improvement of blind-information-reconciliation protocol promoting a significant increase in the efficiency of the procedure and reducing its interactivity.
+The proposed technique is based on introducing symmetry in operations of parties, and the consideration of results of unsuccessful belief-propagation decodings.